Joel Thiessen, PhD

 None of the Above: Nonreligious Identity in the US and Canada

 Someone saying they have “no religion” when asked their religious affiliation has become an increasingly common phenomenon in recent decades in both the USA and Canada, with religious nones now forming substantial portions of the North American population.
 Yet, we know little when it comes to this demographic’s reasons for not identifying with a religious group or tradition, their personal spiritualities or forms of secularity, their feelings towards more religious individuals and their socio-political attitudes and behaviours.
-Using key survey and in-depth interview data from a number of sources, (University of Waterloo) and I that explores the dynamics of being a religious none in contemporary North America and how this non-religious identity impacts other aspects of daily and social life.
+Using key survey and in-depth interview data from a number of sources, Dr. Sarah Wilkins-Laflamme (University of Waterloo) and I released a book that explores the dynamics of being a religious none in contemporary North America and how this non-religious identity impacts other aspects of daily and social life.
 In so doing, we give special attention to similarities and differences between religious nones in the USA and Canada, accounting for the distinct historical, cultural, and religious landscapes in each nation.

 The Millennial Mosaic: How Pluralism and Choice are Shaping Canadian Youth and the Future of Canada